 Faculty of Arts S.No.
 Programme Eligibility 1.
 M.B.A.
-Business Analytics The candidate who has 2.
+Business Analytics The candidate who has undergone 2.
 M.B.A.
-Dual Specialization undergone 10+2+3/4 pattern 3.
+Dual Specialization 10+2+3/4 pattern of study in any

+3. M.B.A.
+Financial Management discipline with a minimum of 50% 4.
 M.B.A.
-Financial Management of study in any discipline with 4.
+Human Resource Management marks in Part- III.
+Admission is 5.
 M.B.A.
-Human Resource Management a minimum of 50% marks in 5.
+Infrastructure Management through TANCET.
+6. M.B.A.
+International Business Management 7.
 M.B.A.
-Infrastructure Management Part- III.
-Admission is through 6.
-M.B.A.
-International Business Management TANCET.
-7. M.B.A.
 Marketing Management